Class RedisConnection

 • ltrim

-public boolean ltrim(String key,
+public boolean ltrim(String key, long start, long stop)

 Description copied from interface: RedisConnectionCommands